Wilbur Young: College career

+Opposing teams chose to run to the opposite side of the defensive line during his junior season (1969), away from Young.
+He forced two fumbles during the opening game of his senior season (1970).
+In an early October 1970 game, he blocked a punt that resulted in a safety.

-Young played college football at William Penn College in Oskaloosa, Iowa.
-While attending William Penn, he was a two-time 1st Team All-Conference defensive tackle.
-In 1969 and 1970, he was named a National Association of Intercollegiate Athletics (NAIA) All-American.
-As a senior, Young was invited to play in the Chicago College All-Star Game.
+While attending William Penn, he was a two-time first-team All-IIAC defensive tackle (1967 and 1970), and was named second-team All-IIAC in 1969.
+In 1969 and 1970, he was named a National Association of Intercollegiate Athletics (NAIA) All-American at defensive tackle.
+In 1970, Young was named a second-team NAIA All-American at defensive tackle.
+In 1970, the Associated Press named Young an honorable mention Little All-American.
+As a senior, Young was invited to play in the Chicago College All-Star Game against the Baltimore Colts.

 In addition to football, he also lettered and set a school record in the shot put for the track and field program.
+He set Iowa Conference shot put records in 1968 and 1970, and won the conference shot put title three times from 1968 to 1970.

-He graduated from William Penn in May 1971 with a Bachelor's degree in Physical Education.
-Young was inducted into the William Penn Athletic Hall of Fame in 1985 and the NAIA Hall of Fame in 2002.
+Young was inducted into the William Penn Athletics Hall of Fame's inaugural class in 1985, and was selected for induction into the NAIA Hall of Fame in 2002 and inducted in January 2003.